Yolinux.com

 Fields, Process Status.

-tem's health.
-The only costs will be a few additional tty
+system's health.
+The only costs will be a few additional

-scheme and the older form of black-on-white or white-on-black.
+scheme and the older form of black-on-white or white-on-

-This command will alter both the summary area and task area but
+black.
+This command will alter both the summary area and

-does not affect the state of the 'x', 'y' or 'b' toggles.
+task area but does not affect the state of the 'x', 'y' or

 CONTENT of task window

-is currently visible.
-Later, should that field come into view,
+column is currently visible.
+Later, should that field come

-fields are displayed and their order.
-For additional informa-
+which fields are displayed and their order.
+For additional

-tion on these interactive commands see topic 2b.
-SELECTING and
+information on these interactive commands see topic 2b.

 When this toggle is On, all individual threads will be dis-